San Carlos de Bariloche is one of Patagonia’s most visited cities.

 The Argentina ski season starts in July and winds down in September.

-Busy Season: When to aVoid
+Busy Season: When to avoid

-While July, the heart of winter, may be tempting, I recommend going in mid-late August or September.
+While July, the heart of winter, may be tempting, I recommend going in mid-late August or early September.

 The two weeks at the end of July and beginning of August are Argentina’s school winter holidays, i.e. BUSY season.